Last Updated on May 10, 2021

 If you’re a new and upcoming ferret owner, you’ve probably asked yourself the question: “what do ferrets eat”?
 Ferrets have a varied and colorful diet that includes many do’s and do not’s, and this article will break it down in detail.

 Ferrets are true carnivores; they depend on eating meat to survive.
 So there’s a no-brainer: always include meat in your ferret’s everyday diet.
-That’s a handy little fact to know, and you can read ten other exciting facts about ferrets here.
+That’s a handy little fact to know, and you can read other exciting facts about ferrets here.

 Another important thing to keep in mind is that ferrets have a short-lasting digestive system.
-It only takes about 3 hours for food to pass through their mouth and be excreted out, compared to 5 or 6 hours for a cat.
+It only takes about 3 hours for food to pass through their mouths and be excreted out, compared to 5 or 6 hours for a cat.
 As such, it’s important to feed your ferret several times throughout the day.
 We’ll get to the exact number of times to feed him/her in a bit.